JorgeFrias/EasyApplyBot-GPT/README.md

 ![LinkedIn GPT - Automated job applications tailored to you.](img/github-banner.jpg)

+## Disclaimer
+I picked this up and working to fix it because I need a job :pray:

 # LinkedIn GPT
 Automatically apply to _LinkedIn Easy Apply_ jobs.
 This bot answers the application questions as well!